Dangers Posed by Evidentiary Software—and What to Do About It

 The civil suit was heard in the Queen's Bench Division of the High Court of Justice.
 After extensive investigation, in December 2019 the Honorable Mr. Justice Fraser ruled, "It was possible for bugs, errors or defects ... to cause apparent or alleged discrepancies or shortfalls relating to Subpostmasters’ branch accounts or transactions .... all the evidence in the Horizon Issues trial shows not only was there the potential for this to occur, but it actually has happened, and on numerous occasions."
 What had happened repeatedly, and in a variety of different circumstances, is that sometimes the Horizon software showed transactions occurring that had not happened (the effort stopped partway through) and other times completed transactions incorrectly.

-Mr. Justice Fraser referred a number of the criminal convictions to the Criminal Cases Review Commission (CCRC), an independent board that considers cases of miscarriage of justice in England, Wales and Northern Ireland.
+The Criminal Cases Review Commission (CCRC), an independent board that considers cases of miscarriage of justice in England, Wales and Northern Ireland, began investigating the issue in 2015.
 The CCRC can only refer cases to appeal only if new evidence has come to light that might overturn a conviction.
 The bugs, errors and defects that had been uncovered constituted such a reason, and the CCRC referred multiple SPM cases to the Court of Appeals and the Crown Court.

 The CCRC received 61 applications from convicted SPMs; by January 2021, the Review Commission had referred 51 of these to appropriate appeals courts.
 Six convictions were overturned and the Post Office indicated it would not oppose another 38 of the appeals.